briiking4/BrianaKingNYTAssignment/README.md

 # BrianaKingNYTAssignment

-To run the code locally:
+# To run the Server locally:

 1. Clone Repo